BOCK-AI/BAVT/README.md

     ```

     *FOR LINUX:*
-    Clone the `Depth-sensing-camera` branch of this repository and navigate into the `BAVT` directory.
+    Clone the `Depth-Sensing-camera` branch of this repository and navigate into the `BAVT` directory.
 Run these commands in your terminal or command prompt:
     Here, I am assuming you have cloned BAVT 'main' branch from previous **3-D-LIDAR** README Documentation.
     Now we must navigate to the right branch on terminal: This command is used for seeing All the existing Branches in the GitHub repo.
     ```
     git branch -a
     ```
-    Now we switch to Depth-sensing-camera branch : (Switch branches using ```git checkout```)
+    Now we switch to Depth-Sensing-camera branch : (Switch branches using ```git checkout```)
     ```
-    git checkout Depth-sensing-camera
+    git checkout Depth-Sensing-camera
     ```
     You can see all branches on your system using:
     ```